You have a ZEUS virus removal instructions

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with you have a zeus virus removal can reset their Mozilla Firefox settings.
+Computer users who have problems with zeus virus scam removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click the Open Help Menu icon,